SamMarkowitz/docs-test/tutorial/01_lesson.rst

 ----

-In this lesson we'll outline our overall goals for this tutorial and set up our environment to write and run flows.
+In this lesson we'll outline our overall goals for this tutorial and set up an environment to write and run flows.

 Overview
 --------